COMMUNITY GROUP REPORTS

 Extended delays and decision making for previous S137 grant application and production of playing field MoU between BPC and BSSC.

-Adopting a more pro-active community based focus in support of village organisations, whilst conducting interactions and decision making in a more timely fashion.
+We would appreciate a more pro-active community based focus in support of village organisations, whilst conducting interactions and decision making in a more timely fashion.

 Age Concern Bernwode